Interactive Code Generation via Test-Driven User-Intent Formalization: Related work

-Both AlphaCode~\citep{alphacode_2022} and CodeT~\citep{codet_2022} exploit generated tests from models to improve the quality of code generation.
-Both these approaches generate tests using LLMs (AlphaCode trains a new test-generation model) and then groups code suggestions by the set of tests they satisfy.
+AlphaCode~\cite{alphacode_2022} and CodeT~\cite{codet_2022} improve the \passk{k} metric by generating tests using LLMs (AlphaCode trains a new test-generation model) and then groups code suggestions by the set of tests they satisfy.
 When suggesting code suggestions, only a single suggestion from each group is reported.
-CodeT~\citep{codet_2022} refines the approach by scoring tests and code suggestions simultaneously by prioritizing tests that satisfy many code suggestions, and prioritizing codes that satisfy many tests.
-Unlike TDUIF, these approaches still target the same metric as any code generation models (namely, \passk{k}) and do not account for user interaction or provide any guarantees on suggested code.
+CodeT~\cite{codet_2022} refines the approach by scoring tests and code suggestions simultaneously by prioritizing tests that satisfy many code suggestions and prioritizing codes that satisfy many tests.
+Unlike \tappProblem{}, these approaches still \passk{k} metric and do not account for user interaction or provide any guarantees on suggested code.
 On the other hand, our test and code ranking components can benefit from the algorithms in CodeT --- we leave it as future work.

-Scalable test generation for software has a rich history, and a comprehensive coverage is outside the scope of this work.
-The dominating approaches for real-world code are based on variants of {\it feedback-driven random testing}~\citep{randoop-icse07} or on genetic programming~\citep{evosuite_2011}.
-These non-neural approaches presume the method under test is present and derive high-coverage tests by executing the method under test.
+Scalable test generation for software has a rich history, and comprehensive coverage is outside the scope of this work.
+The dominating approaches for real-world code are based on variants of {\it feedback-driven random testing}~\cite{randoop-icse07} or on genetic programming~\cite{evosuite_2011}.
 These approaches are optimized for maximizing code coverage and finding runtime crashes.
-The non-neural approaches are not directly applicable in TDUIF scenario for two primary reasons (a) we do not start with an implementation of method under test but instead have a set of candidate implementations, and (b) it is critical to generate test oracles (or expected output) without access to the method definition.
-Neural approaches have shown promise recently in either addressing the test oracle~\citep{atlas_2022, dinella2022toga} or generating an entire test~\citep{athenatest_2020}, Of these, TOGA~\citep{dinella2022toga} attempts to generate the test oracle for a test prefix (or expected output for a given input) without relying on a method implementation.
-We expect to harness both these approaches to generate the {\it seed tests} that can be further mutated and ranked using suitable extensions to the algorithms presented in this work.
+However, these approaches are not directly applicable in \tappProblem{} scenario for two primary reasons (a) we do not start with an implementation of the method under test, and (b) it is critical to generate test oracles (or expected output) without access to the method definition.
+Neural approaches have shown promise recently in either synthesizing test oracles~\cite{atlas_2022, dinella2022toga} or high-coverage tests~\cite{lemieux2023codamosa} or generating an entire test~\cite{athenatest_2020}, We expect to harness these approaches to generate the {\it seed tests} that can be further mutated and ranked using suitable extensions to the algorithms presented in this work.